Zakaria-pro/servers-monitoring-using-django/README.md

 # Description
-It's a a website where we can take a look at the state of our company's servers in real-time.
+It's a a website where we can take a look at the state of our CHU's servers in real-time.

 # Main feautures
 ## Login